-Describe the alleged breach and the factual basis for it;
+Describe the alleged breach and the factual basis for it; and

-Require the Contractor to take remedial action or other such steps as the Authority considers appropriate to ensure compliance within a specified time period; and
+Require the Contractor to take remedial action or other such steps as the Secretary-General considers appropriate to ensure compliance within a specified time period. […]

-In respect of a violation specified in appendix III to these Regulations, impose the applicable monetary penalty. […]

-If a Contractor fails to implement the measures as set out in a compliance notice, the Council may suspend or terminate the exploitation contract by providing written notice of suspension or termination to the Contractor in accordance with the terms of the exploitation contract.
+If a Contractor, in spite of warnings by the Authority, fails to implement the measures as set out in a compliance notice and continues its activities in such a way as to result in serious, persistent and wilful violations of the fundamental terms of the contract, Part XI of the Convention and the rules, regulations and procedures of the Authority, the Council may suspend or terminate the exploitation contract by providing written notice of suspension or termination to the Contractor in accordance with the terms of the exploitation contract.

-In the case of any violation of an exploitation contract not specified in appendix III to these Regulations, or in lieu of suspension or termination under paragraph 5 above, the Council may impose upon a Contractor monetary penalties proportionate to the seriousness of the violation in accordance with the Guidelines. […]
+In the case of any violation of an exploitation contract, or in lieu of suspension or termination under paragraph 5 above, the Council may impose upon a Contractor monetary penalties proportionate to the seriousness of the violation. […]

 Part XIII Review of these Regulations

-Draft regulation 105
+Regulation 107

 Review of these Regulations